GladTek/jahia-npm-tenet/README.md

 # TENET : a Jahia CMS NPM implementation over 8.2.0 #

-This a demo for new Jahia Javascript Modules.
+This is a demo for new Jahia Javascript Modules.

 Below is a list of showcases of the use of external Js library for effect (instead of the usual Jahia JSP usecase)